temporalio/edu-errstrat-java-code/exercises/non-retryable-error-types/README.md

    to be retryable.
    1. There are two ways you can do this.
 You can either throw an `Application.newFailure` or you can use `Activity.wrap()` to wrap and throw a new `CreditCardProcessingException`.
-   2. Now, when these errors are thrown from an Activity, the Activity will not be retried.
+   2. Now, when these errors are thrown from an Activity, the Activity will be retried.
 3. Save your file.
 4. Compile your file using `mvn clean compile`.
 5. Verify that your Error is now being retried by attempting to execute the Workflow